How to Start a Cleaning Business

 “If you use Emotion and Love to drive your sales and your business, you will create Loyalty Beyond Reason.
 And I promise you, you will build relationships and enjoy a business that exceeds beyond your wildest expectations”

-My name is Patti Page.
-I have owned and operated a cleaning service for over 18 years and I am also the former founder and owner of Aromatherapy Naturals- Natural Aromatherapy Cleaning Products.
+My name is Kelly Page and I have owned and operated a cleaning service for over 20 years.
 I would like to share what I have learned through the years in hopes of helping others who are thinking about starting their own cleaning service.

 First of all, before you decide to start your cleaning business, make sure this kind of work is right for you.
 You will need to be in good physical condition.
 Cleaning is very hard strenuous work.
 You will need to have good customer relation skills.
 You will need to have basic office skills and some accounting skills.